-The Careers Service works closely with all University Faculties to provide relevant and timely careers activities appropriate for the needs of our students.
-We offer a huge variety of talks and workshops many involving graduate recruiters.
+The Careers Service works closely with all University Schools and Departments to provide relevant and timely careers activities appropriate to the needs of our students.
+We offer a huge variety of talks and workshops, many involving graduate recruiters.

-In addition to promoting specific careers and employers, our events also provide expert advice on Effective Applications, CV Writing, Interview Skills, Assessment Centres and much more.
+In addition to showcasing specific occupations and employers, our events also provide expert advice on Effective Applications, CV Writing, Interview Skills, Assessment Centres and much more.
 We recognise that students need thorough preparation if they are going to be successful when competing for sought after placements, jobs and further study opportunities.

 Our website provides information to assist students with their job seeking and we also advertise a wide range of graduate job vacancies aimed at Surrey students and graduates.